CASFRI/CASFRI/README.md

 *Helper function* - A set of functions used in the translation table to facilitate translation.

 # FRI and standard codes
-CASFRI v5 uses a four-code standard for identifying FRIs.
+CASFRI-5 uses a four-code standard for identifying FRIs.
 Each FRI is coded using two letters for the province or territory, and two numbers that increment for each new FRI added in that province/territory. e.g. BC01.

 Inventory standards are the attribute specifications applied to a given inventory.
 Multiple FRIs from a province/territory can use the same standard, however jurisdictions will occasionally update their standards, and each jurisdiction has their own unique inventory standards.
 The CASFRI specifications need to apply different sets of translation rules for different standards.
 Each standard is applied a code made of three letters representing the standard, and two numbers representing the version of the standard. e.g. VRI01.